 10 benefits of yoga for kids

 Our children live in a very different world compared to the time when we were kids.
 When I was growing up, yes, I remember having a TV but there was no iPhone, no iPad.
 There was no social media like Facebook.
 The world has become such a faced-paced, competitive place and kids are spending more and more time indoor and increasing time on screens.
-Over the last 4 years of teaching yoga to children, I have seen many children suffer from stress & anxiety.
-I’m not talking about teenagers but little ones as young as 5 or 6…What kind of world has this become?
-I have seen how yoga & mindfulness transformed hundreds of children’s lives.
+Over the last 6 years of teaching yoga to children, I have seen many children suffer from stress & anxiety.
+I’m not talking only about teenagers but little ones as young as 5 or 6…What kind of world has this become?
+I have seen how yoga & mindfulness had transformed hundreds of children’s lives.
 I love seeing those happy smiley faces at the end of each class.
 There are many benefits of starting yoga early so today I wanted to outline 10 main benefits of yoga for children.

 1. Manage stress and anxiety

 Breath awareness and relaxation taught in a yoga class help little ones to let go of physical, mental & emotional tensions they have accumulated daily.
-The also learn that they are not their thoughts.
+They also learn that they are not their thoughts.
 They are not thoughts of others either.
 All of these help them manage their stress and anxiety.

 2. Build confidence and self-esteem

 Some poses like backbends that open their hearts help them feel more confident in themselves.
 Yoga is not competitive and available to anyone.
 There is no comparison, no judgement on the mat and this environment may help children develop self-esteem especially if they are used to being compared with others in competitive sports.

 Yoga teaches children to be in the present moment.
 And to stay present with each breath, each inhalation and each exhalation.
 They learn to be fully present in their body as they stay in each pose.
 Repeated practice of balancing poses like tree helps them to sharpen their focus and develop better concentration skills.